cryptopoly/CryptopoTools/README.md

 # CryptopoTools

-Bash Tools

-I command you to have a bash with the python on your desktop - launchpad edition!
+"I command you to have a bash with the python on your desktop" -Satoshi Swagamoto aka CryptoRaptor

+Summary
+This suppositoriy contains some nifty tools for developing and testing scripts written ".py", ".command", ".sh" and ".desktop".
+Great for continuous running and re-running of scripts.
+Saves a bundle of time doing stuff.

 Rules.